Picea mariana aka Black Spruce

 Black Spruce, Bog Spruce, Shortleaf Black Spruce

-How to care for Black Spruce
+How difficult is it to take care of Black Spruce

 Black Spruce is a low-maintenance plant that requires minimal attention, making it an excellent choice for beginners.